 A child safe and friendly organisation values children and understands safety doesn’t just happen.
 A commitment to protecting children is embedded in the organisation’s culture and is understood and accepted by everyone.

 The Commissioner has developed a range of resources to support organisations to develop child safe strategies – balancing the focus on child safety with continued positive interactions and environments that contribute to healthy development.
-These resources were launched in May 2016 and are available here.

 Policy brief - Children and young people speak out about education and safety at school